AY2324S2-CS2103-F15-1/tp/docs/DeveloperGuide.md

 **Current Implementation**:

 - If the data file cannot be parsed due to invalid fields, FINDvisor will discard all data and start with an empty data file at the next run.
-- No notification will be displayed to the user when this occurs, which might affect the usability of FINDvisor.
+- No error message is displayed to the user when this occurs and users are not informed of the data loss.

 **Proposed Enhancement**: